Ismaël Wagué

 Colonel-Major Ismaël Wagué was appointed to the position of Deputy Chief of Staff of the Air Force in 2019 by president Ibrahim Boubacar Keïta after a series of dismissals in response to a terrorist attack that killed 26 soldiers in Northern Mali.

+International sanctions

+On February 4, 2022, Wagué was targeted with sanctions by the EU Council, given his position in President Assimi Goïta's inner circle and direct responsibility for obstructing and undermining Mali's political transition to a democratic civilian-led government.